Q-Minh/nihu/dox/tut_mesh_building.md

 =================================

 `NiHu` can import meshes stored in [OFF].
-This can easily be done using the ::read_off_mesh function.
+This can easily be done using the NiHu::read_off_mesh function.
 The usage of this function is demonstrated below.

 ~~~~~~~~~~~~
 auto msh = read_off_mesh("a_mesh_file.off", tria_1_tag(), quad_1_tag())
 ~~~~~~~~~~~~

-The element types to be read from the file are listed by passing the ::read_off_mesh function instances of the corresponding tags.
+The element types to be read from the file are listed by passing the NiHu::read_off_mesh function instances of the corresponding tags.

-\note Only ::tria_1_tag and quad_1_tag are currently supported by the ::read_off_mesh function.
+\note Only NiHu::tria_1_tag and quad_1_tag are currently supported by the NiHu::read_off_mesh function.